Table of Contents

-Among the central effects of opioids is the reduction of pain transmission by stimulating opioid receptors.
-They activate the descending inhibitory system, spinal nociceptive impulses are suppressed and the pain sensation in the limbic system is modulated.
-Furthermore, opioids have a sedating effect on mental activity and a hypnotic effect.
-In addition, there are anxiolytic and euphoria-inducing components.
-By inhibiting the respiratory center and the cough reflex, opioids cause respiratory depression and have an antitussive effect.
+The central effects of opioids are mediated via reduction of pain transmission by stimulating opioid receptors.
+The opioids activate the descending inhibitory system, suppress the spinal nociceptive impulses, and modulate the pain sensation in the limbic system.
+Furthermore, opioids have a sedating and hypnotic effect.
+In addition, they contain anxiolytic and euphoria-inducing components.
+By inhibiting the respiratory center and the cough reflex, opioids induce respiratory depression and have an antitussive effect.

-Patients frequently experience nausea and vomiting at the beginning of opioid therapy, because of stimulation of the “vomiting center” in the area postrema at the floor of the fourth ventricle.
-Later on, however, they inhibit vomiting activity and have an antiemetic effect.
+Patients frequently experience nausea and vomiting at the beginning of opioid therapy, due to stimulation of the ‘vomiting center’ in the area postrema at the floor of the 4th ventricle.
+Subsequently, however, they inhibit vomiting activity and have an antiemetic effect.
 Miosis (pinpoint pupils) is often associated with opioid use.
-This is caused by stimulation of the Edinger-Westphal nucleus in the midbrain causing the sphincter pupillae (musculus sphincter pupillae) to contract.
+This is caused by the stimulation of the Edinger-Westphal nucleus in the midbrain causing the pupillary sphincter (musculus sphincter pupillae) to contract.

-Peripheral effects include analgesia, delayed gastric emptying due to contraction of the pylorus, reduced gastric motility, and increased tone of the smooth musculature of the gastrointestinal tract.
+Peripheral effects include analgesia, delayed gastric emptying due to pyloric contraction and reduced gastric motility, and increased tone of the smooth musculature of the gastrointestinal tract.
 In addition, the tone of the bladder muscle and bladder contractor muscle is increased.
-Histamine release is also common, causing intense itching.
+Histamine release is also common, causing intense itch.

 Contraindications to and Interactions with Opioids

 - Children under the age of 1 year

 - Hypotension or hypovolemia due to the blood-pressure-lowering effects of opioids

 - Opioid dependence

 - Gallbladder and urinary tract diseases—spastic contraction of the urinary sphincter may lead to urinary retention